kyma-project/cli/docs/extensibility/README.md

       namespace: ${{ .flags.namespace.value }}
 ```

-Configuration under the `with` field is action specific and its scheme depends on the used action.
+Configuration under the `with` field is action-specific, and its scheme depends on the used action.

 ### flags & args

 Arguments and flags are the only way to get inputs from the end user and pass them to the config under the `with` field.

-More information about flags and arguments can be found [here](inputs.md).
+For more information about flags and arguments, see [Inputs](inputs.md).

 ### subCommands

-Kyma extensions has tree structure and it means that every command can work as node or leaf.
-The `subCommands` array contains full list of child commands.
-Every sub-command is in the same format as its parent and has own `subCommands`:
+Kyma extension has a tree structure, which means that every command can work as a node or a leaf.
+The `subCommands` array contains a full list of child commands.
+Every sub-command is in the same format as its parent and has its own `subCommands`:

 ```yaml
 metadata: